joel99/vocal-mimicry/index.md

 In summary, the style embedder and waveglow reconstruction modules exist independently, and the transformer and discriminators are the bulk of the model to be trained. <TODO A note about hyperparameters and optimizers @Arda>

 ### Discriminators
-For the IsVoice? discriminator, the 2d data allows us to employ CNNs, which have been demonstrated to be suited for audio classification [5][6] [from poster, check references).
-The following architecture is adapted from [6] to accommodate variable time-length data
+For the IsVoice? discriminator, the 2d data allows us to employ CNNs, which have been demonstrated to be suited for audio classification [5][6].
+The following architecture is adapted from [6] to accommodate variable time-length data via a global max-pool across time.

 ![discriminator](assets/figures/isvoice-arch.png)